 Responsible Department: DPW, Consultant Services Measurable Goal: Outfalls sampling as required.

-Status to Date: Ongoing.
+Status to Date: Testing will resume in the year 2022.

-TO: Craig Perry, Inland/Wetland Enforcement Officer, Town of Vernon Engineering

-FROM: Jeff Schambach, Road Foreman
+TO: Craig Perry, Inland/Wetland Enforcement Officer, Town of Vernon Engineering FROM: Jeff Schambach, Road Foreman DATE: September 9, 2021 SUBJECT: STORM WATER MS4 2020 ANNUAL REPORT

-DATE: April 24, 2020

-SUBJECT: STORM WATER MS4 2019 ANNUAL REPORT

-This is the information that the Town of Vernon Department of Public Works is responsible for implementing or annually attending to according to the Best Management Practice List and required on the 2019 Annual Report.
+This is the information that the Town of Vernon Department of Public Works is responsible for implementing or annually attending to according to the Best Management Practice List and required on the 2020 Annual Report.

 The Town of Vernon has a program for recycling household hazardous waste.
 This program is part of the Capitol Region East Operation Committee and serves several area towns.
-Household hazardous waste was collected on four(4) separate dates; April 6, May 4, June 1, and August 24 at the Olcott Street facility in Manchester.
-The 2019 collection received 202 residents that utilized this service.
+Household hazardous waste was scheduled to be collected on six (6) separate dates; April 4, May 2, June 6, August 22, September 19, and October 31 at the Olcott Street facility in Manchester.
+Due to COVID 19 the April, May and June dates were canceled.
+An additional date of November 14 was added.
+This resulted in four (4) collection dates at the Olcott Street facility.
+One (1) collection was also scheduled in Stafford for October 17.
+The 2020 collection received 252 residents that utilized this service.

-Water testing at the six outfall locations was placed on hold for this past year due to the process of making revisions to the new permit.
-In conjunction with the Town of Vernon Engineering Department, the Town of Vernon Department of Public Works will begin the process of selecting areas that discharge to impaired waters, and then select appropriate basins within those areas to begin sampling for the new permit in the upcoming year.
+Due to COVID 19 sampling was not conducted.
+In conjunction with the Town of Vernon Engineering Department, the Town of Vernon Department of Public Works will be selecting areas that discharge to impaired waters, and then select appropriate basins within those areas and sampling will resume.